limepepper/raspberry-pi-factory-reset/README.md

 ### Resetting the rPi back to factory state

+Once the pi is booted, it will work as a normal Pi OS/raspbian installation, however it includes a utility which can be run as root with `--reset` argument, which will trigger a factory-reset.

 For example you could do the following (over ssh) from the rPi:

     root@raspberrypi:~# /boot/factory_reset --reset